frederic-perez/AmE-dictionary/data/dictionary.md

 __honcho__ _n_ :four::hammer: (honchos)
 __honest to Pete__ _idiom_ Honestly; truly; genuinely.
 An expression used to emphasize the veracity of one's statement, "Pete" here is a substitution of the word "God," so as to avoid potential blasphemy.
 __honest__ _adj_ :two::mute:[~~h~~onest]:hammer: _Syn_ straight, frank, ,blunt, sincere, up front
+__honey-do list__ _idiom_ A list or collection of tasks or jobs one has been requested to perform or undertake, especially household duties or jobs, given to a person by their spouse or romantic partner.
 __honeycomb__ _The legs had honeycomb aluminum shock absorbers to soften the landing._
 __honeypot__
 __honeysuckle__